Peel Pre/Post Care

 The Post-Procedure Solution Kit

 “The Post-Procedure Solution” kit by PCA Skin, though not required, is highly recommended for the best skin recovery.
-Available for purchase at your appointment for $30, this kit is designed to last 14 days (2 post peel series)
+Available for purchase at your appointment for $30, this kit is designed to last up to 10 days

 This strategically selected collection of products ensures skin stays calm, soothed and hydrated in the days following a professional treatment.
 Using these products after a treatment reduces chances of any negative reactions and increases visible results.